Heroes in oriented complete multipartite graphs

 Assume that $\Delta(1, 2, 2)$ is a hero in \omgs.
 Let $\mc F$ be the class of flat $\Delta(1, 2, 2)$-free \omgs.
 Since $\Delta(1, 2, 2)$ is a hero in \omgs, there exists a constant $r$ such that every digraph in $\mc F$ has dichromatic number at most $r$.
 Let $R \in \mc F$ such that $\dic(R) = r$ and recall that $R$ has a flat ordering.
 We are going to prove that every non-interlaced graph has chromatic number at most $2^{2^r}$.

-Let $G$ be a non-interlaced (undirected) graph and $(x_1, \dots, x_n)$ the ordering on $V(G)$ given by the definition of non-interlaced graphs (that is an ordering that avoids the patter in Figure~\ref{fig:non-interlaced}).
+Let $G$ be a non-interlaced (undirected) graph and $(x_1, \dots, x_n)$ the ordering on $V(G)$ given by the definition of non-interlaced graphs (that is an ordering that avoids the pattern in Figure~\ref{fig:non-interlaced}).
 We construct an \omg $D'(G)$ as follow.
 For each $x_i$, we create a stable set $V_i$ in $D'(G)$ of size $n^2$ and we assume the vertices of $V_i$ are organised as an $n \times n$ matrix.
-The $V_i$ are the parts of $D'(G)$.
+The parts of $D'(G)$ are $V_1, \dots, V_n$.
 Let us now explain how we orient the arcs.
 Given $i<j$, if $x_ix_j \in E(G)$, we orient the arcs from each vertex of the $i^{th}$ line of $V_j$ to each vertex of the $j^{th}$ column of $V_i$.
-Every other arc are oriented from $V_j$ to $V_i$.
-This complete the construction of $D'(G)$.
+Every other arc is oriented from $V_i$ to $V_j$.
+This completes the construction of $D'(G)$.